Fabian Stedman: Campanalogia

 After the publication of Tintinnalogia change ringing developed and spread more rapidly.
 Within a few years Stedman saw the need for an up to date book, and Campanalogia was written solely by him in 1677.
 Single change "peals" he called "plain changes".
 In describing cross-peals he introduced a shorthand notation, which meant the changes were not written out in full, but the rows occurring at the lead-ends (when the treble leads) were given instead.

 The major advance was in the publication of many new methods.
 Stedman devised 53 of his own methods on five, six, seven and eight bells.
 Among the five-bell methods was "Stedman's Principle", which is widely rung today.
-The publishing of ringing methods stimulated their use and development further, and in 1684 the College Youth rang three 720s, a total of 2,160 changes without standing their bells, at St Mary Overy.
+The publishing of ringing methods stimulated their use and development further, and in 1684 the College Youths rang three 720s, a total of 2,160 changes without standing their bells, at St Mary Overy.